Vegan Hot Pot: How to Plan a Chinese Hot Pot Dinner - Earth to Veg

 Qing Dynasty

-The cooking of hot pot persevered throughout the centuries, but stayed as a food for poor people until the Qing dynasty in the 18th century.
 The Qing emperors loved eating hot pot.
 In fact, one guy ate as many as “23 different types of hot pot for 66 times in one month … He also ate more than 200 hot pot in just a single year.”
-(Which seems excessive to me but ok man really knew what he liked I guess.)
+(Which seems excessive to me but the man really knew what he liked I guess.)

 Modern Hot Pot

 These days, hot pot is super popular in China and among the Chinese diaspora.
 Besides Chinese New Year, hot pot is eaten on other special occasions, such as Christmas or birthdays.
 We also eat it “just because,” especially in the winter months.
-When it’s cold and snowy outside, nothing is cozier than sitting around the dinner table enjoying a big meal that’s piping hot and freshly cooked.

 There are many hot pot restaurants in China and Taiwan.
 Some have even expanded outside of Asia.
 Here are a few you may have heard of:

-• Liuyishou
+- Liuyishou

-• HaiDiLao (my personal favourite because they are the most vegan-friendly option I’ve tried so far)
+- HaiDiLao (my personal favourite because they are the most vegan-friendly option I’ve tried so far)

-• Happy Lamb
+- Happy Lamb

-• Little Sheep Hot Pot
+- Little Sheep Hot Pot

 Styles of Chinese Hot Pot

-Although many Asian countries have their own hot pot traditions, this guide will focus on Chinese hot pot, or else it’s going to get way too long.
+Although many Asian countries have their own hot pot traditions, this guide will focus on Chinese Hot Pot, or else it’s going to get way too long.
 Even within China, though, there are enough varieties to make your head spin.

-Note that most hot pot, whether eaten at home or at a restaurant, is somewhat of a fusion containing elements from many styles.
+Note that most hot pot, whether eaten at home or at a restaurant, is somewhat of a fusion containing elements from many regional styles.
 We don’t care much to “gatekeep” the different varieties of hot pot; instead, mixing and matching the characteristics of various hot pot cuisines is very common.

 Beijing Style (北京火锅)